Best Cash Advance Apps Like MoneyLion: 17 Other Options

 READ MORE: Apps that work with Chime

 Earnin is another popular cash advance app because it doesn’t ask for a lot of fees.
 Earnin introduced Balance Shield Alerts and Balance Shield Cash Outs.
-By turning on Balance Shield Alerts, customers will be notified via push notification when their bank balance falls below an amount they specify, ranging from $0-$400.
+By turning on Balance Shield Alerts, customers will be notified via push notification when their bank balance falls below an amount they specify, ranging from $0 to $400.
 If their bank balance falls below $100, they can also enable Balance Shield Cash Outs, which will preemptively cash out up to $100 of their earnings.

 Pros